xiaofeng94/BeDDE-for-defogging/README.md

 4. Run `eval_defog_method_stat_by_level.m` to get evaluations on level.

-This script requires the stored scores generated in last step.
-You should modify variables `method_names` and `metric_name` for your case.
+This script requires the stored scores generated in last step, but you may use the example scores for [RefineDNet](https://github.com/xiaofeng94/RefineDNet-for-dehazing).
+For your case, you should modify variables `method_names` and `metric_name`.

 The difficulty levels are stored in `./fog_level_labels/fog_level.mat`.

 ## Test on exBeDDE
 1. Download exBeDDE.rar and unzip it to `./Defogging_eval`